Opsware: History

 In July 2007, HP announced that it had agreed to acquire Opsware for $1.65 billion in cash ($14.25 per share), sixteen times revenues.
 It was HP's third largest acquisition at the time behind Compaq and Mercury Interactive.
-HP marketed Opsware products and software as a service solutions as part of the HP Software Division.
+HP marketed Opsware products and software as a service solutions as part of the HP Software Business Unit.

-In 2015, HP's Software division was spun off to become part of Hewlett-Packard Enterprise.
+In 2015, HP's Software business unit was spun off to become part of Hewlett-Packard Enterprise.
 Two years later in 2017, HP Software merged with UK-based Micro Focus in a spin-merge.
-All former Opsware tools are now grouped under the Micro Focus Hybrid Cloud Management suite.
+In 2023, OpenText acquired Micro Focus.
+All former Opsware tools are now grouped under the OpenText Hybrid Cloud Management suite.